ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 * Admin resource: a group-collection resource or a group-configuration resource hosted by the Group Manager.

+* Secure communication association: a security association established between any two of the Administrator, the AS, and the Group Manager and used for protecting their message exchanges.
+For example, depending on the used transport profile of ACE, this can rely on DTLS {{RFC9147}} as per {{RFC9202}}, or on OSCORE {{RFC8613}} as per {{RFC9203}}.

 # Group Administration # {#overview}

 With reference to the ACE framework and the terminology defined in OAuth 2.0 {{RFC6749}}: